AMJ-dev/Tahoe_update/specials/INSTALL_UBUNTU.rst

 This example uses a virtualenv named venv, but you can call it anything you like.
 Many people prefer to keep all their virtualenvs in one place, like ~/.local/venvs/ or ~/venvs/.

-It’s usually a good idea to upgrade the virtualenv’s pip and setuptools to their latest versions, with venv/bin/pip install -U pip setuptools.
+It’s usually a good idea to upgrade the virtualenv’s pip and setuptools to their latest versions, with 'venv/bin/pip install -U pip setuptools'.
 Many operating systems have an older version of virtualenv, which then includes older versions of pip and setuptools.
 Upgrading is easy, and only affects the virtualenv: not the rest of your computer.

 Then use the virtualenv’s pip to install the latest Tahoe-LAFS release from PyPI with 'venv/bin/pip install tahoe-lafs'.
 After installation, run 'venv/bin/tahoe --version' to confirm the install was successful: